DansOtherAccount/LS-Test/README.md

     const msg =  str.replace(/[aeiou]/gi,"").toLowerCase();
     return msg.charAt(0).toUpperCase()+ msg.slice(1);

 }

 reformat('liMeSHArp DeveLoper TEST');

+// Use regex to find the vowels and remove them.
+Transform the string to lower case, find the first character of the string and transform it to upper case and then append it to the remaining string.
 ```

 ###### If we type in our console your function and reformat("liMeSHArp DeveLoper TEST") then the result should be Lmshrp dvlpr tst